process-analytics/bpmn-visualization-examples/README.md

 ### Custom BPMN Theme examples

-**DISCLAIMER: extension points are currently very experimental and are subject to changes.**
+**DISCLAIMER: extension points are currently very experimental and are subject to change.**
 They are mainly hacks to let you see what will be later available in a more integrated way. \
 Custom BPMN Theme features will be progressively added to `bpmn-visualization`.
 See the [`Extensions` Milestone](https://github.com/process-analytics/bpmn-visualization-js/milestone/13).